 In Hebrew, “Where” is “Ei-fo”.
-If you want to ask “Where is the ____?” you just ask: “Eifo ha-_____?”
+If you want to ask “Where is the _____?” you need to ask: “Eifo ha-____?”
 There is no “is” in Hebrew.
 “Ha” means “the” and you use it very often when asking the WHERE question, as a prefix of the place or thing you’re looking for.
 Here are some WHERE questions you might want to ask:

 Where is the restroom?